Garage Security Tips

-- SUPER BRIGHT & ENERGY SAVING (NOT Solar Powered): Powered by Samsung LED lamp bead as the security light source, enables it to produce up to 3500 LM at low-power of 35W; With professional optical designed filter lens, it provides better illumination(soft light, anti-glare) than normal chips; Save more than 80% electricity bill compared with equivalent traditional halogen bulbs 175W.
+- 35W Brightness and Energy Saving: Powered by LED lamp bead as the security light source, enables it to produce up to 3500 lumens at low power of 35W; With optical designed filter lens, it provides better illumination; Save more than 80% electricity bill compared with equivalent traditional halogen bulbs 175W.

-- UPGRADED MOTION SENSOR LIGHTS: Lepower security motion light can be triggered by the moving human, cars or animals up to 72FT sensing range at 180°wide detection angle (General, most security lights being sold on Amazon are only 49FT); Also you can install cameras beside the security light.
-ETL certificated, it brings extra safety to your home.
+- Motion Sensor Lights: Security motion light can be triggered by the moving human, cars or animals up to 72feet sensing range at 180° detection angle; Brings extra safety to your home.

-- ADJUSTABLE DESIGN & EASY INSTALLATION: Easy & flexible to adjust the 3 security light heads & motion sensor head to a different angle as your requirement.
-This outdoor motion security light can be easily installed for wall mounting by following a few simple wiring steps.
-When the security light is triggered, the lighting time is 10s-10min (Max).
+- Adjustable Design: You can adjust the 3 security light heads and motion sensor head to a different angle as your requirement.
+This outdoor motion security light can be installed for wall mounting by following a few wiring steps.
+When the security light is triggered, the lighting time is 10s to 10min (max).

 4. Obscure Windows

 If you have windows in your garage door, it would be best to obscure the glass so that no one can see what is inside.
 The simplest way to do this is with some frosted security film.
 Remember, it is not only the small items that thieves will be looking for in your garage.
 They may want to peep through the garage windows to see if your car is worth stealing.

 5. Secure the Emergency Door Release